Breast MRI

 What about cost?

-MRI is more costly than mammogram.
+An MRI is more costly than a mammogram.
 Coverage by insurance companies will differ and will likely depend on the woman's risk.
 Be sure to check on your coverage with your insurance company before having a breast MRI.